selfbus/software-arm-incubation/actuators/outputs/out8-bcu1/README.md

 |       |        |          |              |         |                                |
 |       |        |          |3             |         |PWM                             |

-See config.h for addtional information.
+See inc/config.h for addtional information.